Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `print(classification_report(y_test, KN_y_pred_res))`

-The results of applying SMOTE were dissapointing, all metrics for both models decreased using the SMOTE augmented dataset (a comparison of all the results is visually represented in the results section).
+The results of applying SMOTE were disappointing, all metrics for both models decreased using the SMOTE augmented dataset (a comparison of all the results is visually represented in the results section).
 Comparing the F1 Score of the model on the training set, versus on the testing set confirmed my suspicion that the model was overfitting.
-The weighted F1 Score for the K Neighbors algorithm using the SMOTE training set was 0.976, and on the testing set it was only 0.48.
+The weighted F1 Score for the K Neighbors algorithm using the SMOTE training set was 0.976, and on the testing set it, was only 0.48.
 I suspect the overfitting is a result of there not being enough samples of some of the classes to create an accurate representation of that class.

 ## IV.
 Results